wgilangp/dbt_/README.md

 1. Enable BigQuery API
 2. Create your BQ Service Account: [references](https://docs.openbridge.com/en/articles/1856793-how-to-set-up-google-bigquery-creating-and-configuring-service-accounts-in-google-cloud-console)
 3. Create your Dataset
+4. Create BigQuery Table using upload files method with data from data/Amazon Sale Report.csv

 ### Environment Variables
 Create a `.env` file in the root directory and set the following environment variables: